 Information for Investigators

 a.
-Each researcher, before beginning a research project in cooperation with the MMF, will be required to meet with the Director.
+Each researcher, before beginning a research project in cooperation with the MMF, will be required to meet with the Director or Assistant Director.

 b.
 Before beginning the research, the researcher must submit a letter from the department chair/dean of the institution with which the researcher is affiliated, identifying the researcher’s position (student, instructor) with the institution and expressing familiarity with the researcher’s work and potential area of research.

 c.
 The researcher will complete the Registration Form at the front office as part of the first visit; a photographic identification is required.
 This form will serve as the beginning of a file created by MMF staff and retained throughout the duration of the project.
 This file will contain records of the researcher’s visits to the Foundation office and copies of all Restricted Materials Request forms, Photoduplication Contracts, and Permission Forms pertaining to the project.

 d.
 Upon each subsequent visit to the MMF, the researcher will sign in and out.

 e.
 Only note cards, pencil and paper, and approved items necessary for your research may be taken into the reading room.

 f.
 Materials taken into the reading room will be inspected by the staff before you leave.Moravian-Music-Foundation-Research-Policies